infowarfare/Text-Classification-Sentiment-Analysis/README.md

 ## Dataset

 The dataset contains approximately 50 000 Reviews scraped from airlinequality.com.
 The idea was inspired by the approach of *Maas et al., 2011* where 50 000 movie reviews from imdb.com were scraped in order to have more robust benchmark for the task of Sentiment Analysis.
+As the movie dataset, the document contains an even number of negative and positive reviews.
+The threshold where a review is regarded as 'negative' is set to ≤ 4 and for positive reviews to ≥ 7, just as the aforementioned paper, as both review sites share the same rating system.
+These preliminary considerations where take into account in my dataset to ensure comparability.

 ## Features